gap-system/gap/hpcgap/extern/gc/README.md

 contrived program "test.c" than for your application.)

-On most Unix-like platforms, the collector can be built either using a GNU autoconf-based build infrastructure (type `configure; make` in the simplest case), or with a classic makefile by itself (type `make -f Makefile.direct`).
-Here we focus on the latter option.
+On most Unix-like platforms, the collector can be built either using a GNU autoconf-based build infrastructure (type `./configure; make` in the simplest case), or with a classic makefile by itself (type `make -f Makefile.direct`).

-On other platforms, typically only the latter option is available, though with a different supplied Makefile.)
+Please note that the collector source repository does not contain configure and similar auto-generated files, thus the full procedure of autoconf-based build of `master` branch of the collector could look like:

+    git clone git://github.com/ivmai/bdwgc.git
+    cd bdwgc
+    git clone git://github.com/ivmai/libatomic_ops.git
+    ./autogen.sh
+    ./configure
+    make -j
+    make check

+Cloning of `libatomic_ops` is now optional provided the compiler supports atomic intrinsics.

+Below we focus on the collector build using classic makefile.
-For the Makefile.direct-based process, typing `make test` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
+For the Makefile.direct-based process, typing `make check` instead of `make` will automatically build the collector and then run `setjmp_test` and `gctest`.
 `Setjmp_test` will give you information about configuring the collector, which is useful primarily if you have a machine that's not already supported.
 Gctest is